axbarsan/doggo/README.md

 ## welcome

 doggo is an interpreted scripting language that you can use, but you really shouldn't.
 It was written using Thorsten Ball's [book](https://interpreterbook.com), in order to learn more about programming languages.
 It leverages Go's type system, garbage collector, and pretty much everything else.
-Did I mention that you shouldn't run this?
+Did I mention that you shouldn't use this?

 ## what's in the box